 03-04 November 2022– Please note: This course is now open for applications.
 Please complete the application form here: CALS Flyer and Application Nov 2022 and return it to email@example.com Please note applying for the course does not guarantee a place.
 02-03 March 2023

 - 08-09 June 2023

 “In 2003 there was a cardiac arrest on a patient 4 hours post cardiac surgery.
 Over the following four hours his chest was re-opened three times and eventually the patient was re-grafted in his ICU bed on bypass.

-Many of the nursing and junior medical staff reported they felt disorganised and of little help to the situation and would have performed much better if they had a defined and well practised role.
-In response to this we created the Cardiac Surgery Advanced Life Support Course.
+Many of the nursing and junior medical staff reported they felt disorganized and of little help to the situation and would have performed much better if they had a defined and well-practiced role.
+In response to this, we created the Cardiac Surgery Advanced Life Support Course.

 We have devised a set of protocols that address the patient suffering a cardiac arrest and all common serious complications in the ICU or on the ward.
 Our aim was to create a common language for all cardiothoracic practitioners.

 This protocol has grown and has been accepted as the European Association of Cardiothoracic Surgery‘s official protocol and has been accepted by the European Resuscitation Council

 We hope this course will empower all practitioners to act with confidence to better treat our critically ill patients using well-validated protocols, safely managing the patient until expert help arrives.”